saf-dmitry/taskpaper-mode/README.md

     - Due on at the Monday start of each week @due(this week)
     - Due on the 1st of each month @due(this month)
     - Due on the 15th of each month @due(this month +15d)
-    - Due on the 3rd Friday of each month @due(this month +3 Fri)
-    - Due on the last Friday of each month @due(next month -1 Fri)

 It doesn't cover all cases, but may work for you.